How to Find Your Perfect Dear John Denim Size

 Open our size chart and find the row where your waist and hip measurements fall.
 If you sit between two sizes:

-• Always let hip be the tie-breaker on slim and skinny fits; let waist be the tie-breaker on wide-leg styles where the leg is intentionally voluminous.
+- Always let hip be the tie-breaker on slim, skinny, and flare fits that are fitted through the seat; let waist be the tie-breaker on wide-leg styles where the leg is intentionally voluminous.

 Fit notes by style family

-Jodi (straight): Jodi carries a straighter line through the thigh than a true skinny.
-If you are between sizes and carry more curve through the seat, trying one size up in Jodi is a common fix.
-Shop Jodi and compare leg opening photos on the PDP.
+Anika (straight): Anika carries a straighter column through the thigh and leg than a flare.
+If you are between sizes and carry more curve through the seat, trying one size up in Anika is a common fix.
+Shop Anika and compare leg opening photos on the PDP.

 Gisele (skinny / ankle icons): When you see Gisele on site, think refined skinny and ankle lengths that work with flats and sneakers.
-Use the same waist and hip rules as Jeanne, then double-check listed inseam against your measurement.
+Use hip as the tie-breaker on this fitted-through-hip style, then double-check listed inseam against your measurement.
 See Gisele.

 Rigid or low-stretch denim often feels firm at try-on and eases slightly over the first few wears.
 Stretch blends with strong recovery feel softer immediately and hold shape after sitting.
 Our Denim Guide pairs well with this article if you want more context before you add to cart.